Preserving Italian American Heritage

 Educational Resources

-Explore resourcesLa Festa di San Giuseppe: The Heritage, Heart, and Altars of Italian America
+Explore resourcesLa Festa di San Giuseppe: Altars & Heart of Italian America

 La Festa di San Giuseppe explained — the Sicilian altar tradition, the zeppole, the New Orleans parade, and how Italian Americans keep March 19 today.